prasadchopade/Saarthi-Learning-Platform/README.md

 Saarthi turns YouTube videos and topics into something you can actually study from.
 You search for a video, and alongside the player you get a notebook, an AI chat that has read the transcript, and a code editor — so you can take notes, ask questions about what was just said, and try the code without leaving the page.
 It also generates learning roadmaps and narrated slide decks from a topic.

-## About this project

-Saarthi was built by a small team at Webier.
-It's a team project rather than solo work, and this repository is the full application: the React frontend, the Node API, and a small Python service that handles video transcripts.

 ## Tech stack

 **Frontend** — React 19, Vite, Tailwind, React Router, TipTap (the notebook editor), Monaco (the code editor), React Flow (roadmap graphs)